Tender almond flour coffee cake with a sugar-free blueberry cheesecake filling. The perfect low carb keto brunch recipe!

 - Preheat oven to 350F and grease a 9-inch springform pan.

-- In a medium bowl, whisk together almond flour, granulated erythritol, vanilla protein powder, baking powder, xanthan gum, baking soda and salt.
+In a medium bowl, whisk together almond flour, sweetener, vanilla protein powder, baking powder, xanthan gum, baking soda and salt.

 - In a large bowl, beat yogurt and butter together until smooth.
 Add eggs one at a time, beating lightly after each addition, then beat in stevia extract.